 2. Look for drive.
 Every superstar who I have met or hired has been goal-oriented, has had a positive attitude, and has been competitive, quick-witted, persuasive and driven.
 Similarly to talent, these are all personality traits that can’t be taught, so be sure to look closely during your interviews.

-3. Look for a track-record of success.
+3. Look for a track record of success.
 Henry Ford once said, “Tell me what you have done, not what you can do.”
 At Elite we take this a step further by saying it’s not just what prospective employees have done, but more importantly, what they have accomplished in their careers.
-For example, the fact that someone has been an advisor for years isn’t nearly as important as the sales growth they have brought about, records they have set, etc. This is why you need to quiz them on their accomplishments.
+For example, the fact that someone has been an advisor for years isn’t nearly as important as the sales growth they have brought about, the records they have set, etc. This is why you need to quiz them on their accomplishments.
 If they have been in the business for a few years, and they can’t give you any specific sales accomplishments, then there’s a good probability that there won’t be any meaningful accomplishments achieved if they work with you either.

 4. Look for a win/win attitude and ethics.
 Over the years I have discovered that there are basically three types of salespeople.
 First, there are the win/lose advisors who care about their own needs, at a cost to the customer.
 These are the advisors who will drive up your sales, and erode your customer base at the same time.
 The second category is the lose/win advisors, who are overly sympathetic, and who will give your store away in order to please each and every customer.
 The real superstars are the advisors who fall into the win/win category, because they have the ability to close sales, will make sure your customers are satisfied and make the right decisions, and will help you build a more profitable auto repair business.
 Ethics is the hardest trait to judge during the interview process, which is why we are such strong supporters of pre-employment behavioral testing.